tom288/Refresh/Process/ALBUM.md

 ![20200517231021_1](https://user-images.githubusercontent.com/14262648/82165308-7c929700-98ac-11ea-927c-c0c95144eff6.jpg)

 Changed the large radio tower prop on red second to be red instead of blue.\
-Replaced the radar dish on blue side with a blue tower to match red side.\
 `setpos 351.982056 2056.215332 1435.144287;setang -12.320033 62.392227 0.000000`
 ***